michelcrypt4d4mus/fedialgo/README.md

 ### Timeline Feed Callbacks
 You can optionally pass a `setFeedInApp()` callback to `TheAlgorithm.create()` that will be called whenever the feed is changed.
-The callback will be invoked whenever you call `algorithm.updateUserWeights()` or `algorithm.updateFilters()`, An example involving React component state:
+The callback will be invoked whenever you call `algorithm.updateUserWeights()` or `algorithm.updateFilters()`.
+An example involving React component state:

 ```typescript
 import Toot from "fedialgo";